Date of Award:

 A correction curve was applied to the results of this study, which provided a method to correct the ultrasonic flow measurement.
 By applying the correction equation to the laboratory ultrasonic flow meter measurements downstream of the elbow, the measurement error was reduced by nearly 90%.
 Computational Fluid Dynamics appears to be a viable tool for studying flow disturbances and making appropriate corrections for ultrasonic flow measurement in pipes.

 Stoker, Devin M., "Ultrasonic Flow Measurement for Pipe Installations with Non-Ideal Conditions" (2011).
 All Graduate Theses and Dissertations.
-Paper 1060.
+1060.